 Supervisory Lessons and Case Examples: Coaching and Mentoring

 This session is ideal for all levels of management in industry or public accounting.
-Specific objectives and topics include:
+Topics include: